Synthetic-Physiology-Lab/DeepFUCCI/segmentation/cellpose_sam/README.md

 If the script does not work, make the batch size smaller.

 ## Validation

 Run `validate_cellpose_sam_all_channels.py`, which gives you values that can be compared to the other segmentation networks.

+We also checked the pure segmentation performance of the Cellpose-SAM instance that was trained to segment and classify at the same time.
+You can repeat this experiment by running `validate_cellpose_sam_classifier_all_channels.py`